 Layer 3 – Input/Output Management – This layer handles and manages all the I/O devices, and it buffers the information streams that are made available to it.
 Each process can communicate directly with the abstract I/O devices with all of its properties.

 Layer 4 – User Programs – The programs used by the user are operated in this layer, and they don’t have to worry about I/O management, operator/processes communication, memory management, or the processor allocation.

 Layer 5 – The Operator – The system operator process is located in the outer most layer.

 Microkernels system in an operating system

-Traditionally, all the layers of the OS in a layered system went in the kernel.
-So they all had root access to the OS and any small bug in any layer could be fatal to the OS.
+Traditionally, all the layers of the OS in a layered system went into the kernel.
+So they all had root access to the OS, and any small bug in any layer could be fatal to the OS.

-The main purpose of this system is to provide high reliability.
-Because of the high reliability that it provides, the applications of microkernels can be seen in real-time, industrial, avionics (electronics fitted in aircrafts and aviation), and military applications that are mission-critical and require high reliability.
+The primary purpose of this system is to provide high reliability.
+Because of the high reliability that it provides, the applications of microkernels can be seen in real-time, industrial, avionics (electronics fitted in aircraft and aviation), and military applications that are mission-critical and require high reliability.

-The operating system is split into small well-defined modules, of which only one, the microkernel, runs in kernel mode.
-Rest of the modules run as powerless ordinary user processes.
-Running each device driver and file system as separate user processes is a fail-safe method as a bug in one of the driver, will result in the failure of only that component.
+The operating system is split into small, well-defined modules, of which only one, the microkernel, runs in kernel mode.
+The rest of the modules run as powerless ordinary user processes.
+Running each device driver and file system as separate user processes is a fail-safe method as a bug in one of the drivers, will fail only that component.
 A bug easily references an invalid memory address and brings the system to a grinding halt instantly.

 Taking the example of MINIX 3 will help us understand microkernels much better.